-When we look back over the last 10 years, which diet and nutrition trends have fallen in popularity and which newcomers have we come to love the most?
+When we look back over the last 10 years, which nutrition trends have fallen in popularity and which newcomers have we come to love the most?

-Using Google Trends and global search volumes data, we will share insights and reveal the diets and food types that are currently trending, and which have dropped off the most popular list.
+Using Google Trends and global search volumes data, we will share insights and reveal the food types that are currently trending, and which have dropped off the most popular list.

 Along with data, we will provide expert opinions on the dangers of crash diets and the benefits of healthy eating.

-The concept of diets is an ever-evolving one because the food and environmental culture change, but which diet has been searched the most in the last 10 years?
+The concept of nutrition is an ever-evolving one because the food and environmental culture change, but which nutrition trend has been searched the most in the last 10 years?

-While well-known diets such as Mediterranean Diet, Paleo, WeightWatchers, and Vegetarian all make the list of most popular in the decade, there are a few surprises when it comes to the fastest-growing of all (and the fastest to decline too!).
+While well-known nutritional trends such as Mediterranean Diet, Paleo, WeightWatchers, and Vegetarian all make the list of most popular in the decade, there are a few surprises when it comes to the fastest-growing of all (and the fastest to decline too!).

 Monthly average searches on Google globally: 239,100